Guamss/Guamss/README.md

 - The last project i did was about a Ticketing platform in PHP

-- 🌱 I’m currently learning Django and Flask framework
+- 🌱 I’m currently learning Rust language and Flask framework

 - 📫 How to reach me guams@duck.com